The Intellectual Property Review: Canada

 iv Industrial designs

 The Industrial Design Act5 allows for the registration of original visual features of shape, configuration, pattern and ornament that appeal to and are judged solely by the eye applied to a manufactured article.
 CIPO recently announced that colour can now form part of a combination of features that constitutes a registrable design.
-Designs must be registered within 12 months of being published and are valid for 10 years provided that the appropriate maintenance fees are paid.
-The 10-year term of industrial design registration cannot be extended or renewed.
+Designs must be registered within 12 months of being published and are valid for the later of 10 years after the registration in Canada or at the end of 15 years after the date of the international registration, provided that the appropriate maintenance fees are paid.
+The term of an industrial design registration cannot be extended or renewed.

 v Trade secrets